knative/test-infra/kntest/pkg/cluster/gke/README.md

 1. Get default cluster name if not provided as a parameter
 1. Delete cluster if cluster with same name and location already exists in GKE
-1. Create cluster
+1. Create a new cluster with the config being provided
 1. Write cluster metadata to `${ARTIFACT}/metadata.json`

 ### Delete

+`kntest cluster gke delete` will delete the existing cluster.

+The flow is:
 1. Acquiring cluster if kubeconfig already points to it
 1. If cluster name is defined then getting cluster by its name
 1. If no cluster is found from previous step then it fails
 1. Delete:
-   - [In Prow] Release Boskos project
+   - [In Prow] Delete cluster asynchronously and release Boskos project
-   - [Not in Prow] Delete cluster
+   - [Not in Prow] Delete cluster synchronously

 ### Get

+`kntest cluster gke get` will get the existing cluster.

 1. Acquiring cluster if kubeconfig already points to it
 1. If cluster name is defined then getting cluster by its name
-1. If no cluster is found from previous step then it fails
+1. If no cluster is found from previous steps then it fails